SAP-archive/helm-broker/README.md

 If you have installed the Helm Broker with the Service Catalog, you can add your addon repositories and provision ServiceInstances.
 Read [this](https://kyma-project.io/docs/master/components/helm-broker#details-create-addons-repository) document to learn how.
 You can find more ready-to-use addons [here](https://github.com/kyma-project/addons).
 Follow this example to configure the Helm Broker and provision the Redis instance:

-Configure Helm Broker to use an addons repository with Redis Addon:
+1. Configure the Helm Broker to use the addons repository that contains the Redis addon:
 ```bash
 kubectl apply -f contrib/sample-addons.yaml
 ```